 Head straight for their crunchy, beautifully caramelized canele—which we recently named among the four best in New York.
 If you desire something more substantial, try their beautiful lemony tart citron with torched Italian meringue on top.
 Chocoholics should try the chocolate eclipse pastry with fleur de sel, caramel ganache, dark chocolate sabayon—all on top of a dark chocolate cookie.
 And hazelnut lovers would be remiss to ignore the Paris-Brest, a ring of crisp choux pastry filled with luscious, intensely flavored hazelnut buttercream—the best of its kind in the city.

-Bosie's macarons, rated third in our citywide taste test, are always reliable and flavors change seasonally.
+Bosie's macarons are always reliable and flavors change seasonally.
 And don't miss Bosie's buttery, flaky croissants.
 They're baked only once in the morning, so head there early for your best shot at scoring one.

 Bosie Tea Parlor

 Best for: Croissants, kouign amanns, tarts, fine desserts, and cookies.

 With two locations in dessert-deprived Midtown, Bouchon Bakery offers meticulously executed classic French pastry alongside some decidedly non-French—but fun—interpretations of iconic American sweets.
 On the classic side, don't miss their kouign-amann with its sweet and crunchy caramelized crust.
 Their buttery pain au chocolat and croissants are stunning—huge and airy—but most unique is a croissant filled with tart raspberry jam and a smear of almond paste.
 Crunchy mini-canele are expensive but worth it if you're a fan, and many of the daily items on the counter, such as their plain brioche, are also excellent.